dwagenk/blog.dwagenk.com/about.md

 permalink: /about/
 ---

 I'm an embedded systems software engineer living in Lüneburg, Germany.
-Maybe I'll write some more about myself later in time.

-The content of this blog is licensed as [CC-BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/) unless explicitly stated otherwise.
+I like to dive into projects and learn as I go.
+Self teaching, sometimes accompanied by having good mentors, is really the best way for me to learn something new.
+Besides tinkering with electronics and writing drivers and applications, I like bicycles, family-time and repairing broken stuff or extending it's usefulness in other ways.

 The content of this blog is licensed as [CC-BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/) unless